 “I couldn’t get past my feelings of unworthiness and Hannah suggested EMDR… EMDR helped to open up my blocked pattern of thinking.
 It changed the “tape” in my head.”

-EMDR therapy is provided by Hannah Curtis, LCSW, who has been trained and actively using the modality for 13 years.
+EMDR therapy is provided by Hannah Curtis, LCSW, and Molly Young, LCSW, who have been trained and actively using the modality.

 Ready to be the most happy, healthy, and energized version of you?